jodal/biip/docs/quickstart.md

 In this example, we used the ISBN from a book.
 As ISBNs are a subset of GTINs, this worked just like before.
 Because the data was prefixed by a Symbology Identifier, Biip only tried the GTIN parser.
-This is reflected in the lack of error messages from the SSCC and GS1 Message parsers.
+This is reflected in the lack of both results and error messages from the SSCC and GS1 Message parsers.

 ## Global Trade Item Number (GTIN)